ThomasLaPiana/rox/README.md

     command: "docker build . -t rox:latest"

   - name: secret_task
-    description: "This task isn't callable directly from the CLI!"
+    description: "This task isn't callable directly from the CLI, but is available to pipelines!"
     hide: true

 ```